 Finally, pricing is the most significant advantage that these platforms have.
-A typical 4-year University degree can cost you at a minimum of $25,000 with all additional costs.
-These online platforms reduce those costs significantly, and in some individual cases, eliminated.
+A typical 4-year University degree can cost you a minimum of $25,000 with all additional costs.
+These online platforms reduce those costs significantly, and in some individual cases, are eliminated.
 Most online courses don’t cost nearly as much.

 Almost any user can take advantage of these services.
 Signing up is a simple process.
-For the most part, if users don’t have the proper credits, diplomas or SAT scores, they might not get accepted into certain Universities.
+For the most part, if users don’t have the proper credits, diplomas, or SAT scores, they might not get accepted into certain Universities.
 But with these platforms, there are alternate and quality options.